Telemetry¶

 The default is

-- connect() None ¶
+- connect() None¶

-- get_stations() dict ¶
+- get_stations() dict¶

 Retrieves and returns pairs of station ids and station names from the API.
 When the telemetry configuration wizard is shown to the user, at some point the user is asked which of the stations offered by the API corresponds to the Enhydris station; the stations offered by the API is what is returned by this method.
 If the API offers a single station, this method can be omitted (the base method returns

-).The station id is what is stored in
+None).The station id is what is stored in

-; the station name is what is shown to the user in the wizard.The method must raise
+remote_station_id; the station name is what is shown to the user in the wizard.The method must raise

-if something goes wrong.
+TelemetryErrorif something goes wrong.

-- get_sensors() dict ¶
+- get_sensors() dict¶

 Retrieves and returns pairs of sensor ids and sensor names from the API.
 When the telemetry configuration wizard is shown to the user, at some point the user is asked which Enhydris time series group corresponds to each sensor of the API; the sensors available on the API is what is returned by this method.